romkatv/gitstatus/README.md

 PROMPT_COMMAND=my_set_prompt
 ```

-This snippet is sourcing `gitstatus.plugin.sh` instead of `gitstatus.prompt.sh`.
+This snippet is sourcing `gitstatus.plugin.sh` rather than `gitstatus.prompt.sh`.
 The former
 defines low-level bindings that communicate with gitstatusd over pipes.
 The latter is a simple
 script that uses these bindings to assemble git prompt.